Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Tensor Networks

 Notably, the time-evolved MPS state $\ket{q_t}$ allows us to estimate the probability of \emph{any} microstate of interest, even though it would be impossible to enumerate probabilities of all microstates.
 Alternatively, sets of microstates can be summed over to yield tractable marginal distributions.
-As an example, Fig.~\ref{fig:Snaps} shows the results of calculations on a 1D chain of $L = 3$ Schl\"{o}gl voxels.
-Though there are three voxels, site one is traced over to leave the two-dimensional joint probability of finding $n_2^X$ X molecules in site 2 and $n_3^X$ X molecules in site 3.
+As an example, Fig.~\ref{fig:Snaps} shows the results of calculating $q_t(n_1, n_2, n_3)$ for a 1D chain of $L = 3$ Schl\"{o}gl sites.
+Though there are three sites, site one is traced over to leave the two-dimensional joint probability of finding $n_2$ X molecules in site 2 and $n_3$ X molecules in site 3.
 At time zero, the distribution is initialized within region $\mathcal{A}$ according to $\proj_\mA\ket{\boldsymbol{\pi}}/\bra{\mathbf{1}}\proj_{\mA}\ket{\boldsymbol{\pi}}$.
 As time progresses, a small flux of probability leaks from $\mathcal{A}$ to $\mathcal{B}$.
 Because the overwhelming preference is to stay in $\mA$, Fig.~\ref{fig:Snaps} highlights the rare transitions by only plotting the joint distribution outside of $\mA$.
+Notice that, consistent with a steady-state approximation, while the population in $\mB$ gradually amasses, the distribution over microstates between $\mA$ and $\mB$ is nearly stationary.
+The slight asymmetry between sites is due to the fact that site 2 is in the bulk while site 3 lies on the boundary.
+The higher-dimensional joint $q_t(n_1, n_2, n_3)$ has the anticipated symmetry under interchange of $n_1$ and $n_3$.
+More generally, symmetry holds between interchanging sites $l$ and $L-l+1$, as reflected in Fig.~\ref{fig:ExpMol}.
 In the next section, we illustrate the fact that the MPS state's ability to capture the rare time-dependent flux is key to calculating the rate of traversing between basins.